infotel4iarc/CanReg5-RestAPI/readme.md

 CanReg API uses Spring Security and Basic Authentication as a standard protection.

+This type of security is suitable for intranet use.
+If deployed to internet, extra configuration will be needed to avoid security issues such as DDoS attacks.

 ## User management

 User can be managed using user manager in CanReg.